 Attributes can be marked as Required, Dynamic, or Relation.

-Top-level attributes on objects can be marked as Dynamic.
-Normally, attributes are static, but marking one as Dynamic allows it to change value during a video.
-This is useful for indicating temporary attributes of an object.
-For example, a single instance of a person can be marked as “moving” in one part of the video and “stationary” in another.
+Top-level attributes can be marked as Dynamic to allow their values to change over time in a video.
+This is useful for representing temporary states—for example, a person can be labeled as “moving” in one segment and “stationary” in another.

 Refer to our this documentation to learn how to use dynamic attributes in the Label Editor, and apply dynamic attributes to a range of frames in a video.

-The Relation attribute allows you link objects, and specify the relationship between them using text regardless of the annotation type used.
+The Relation attribute lets you link objects and define their relationship using free-text, regardless of annotation type.

-Only one of the linked objects need a Relation attribute for the objects to be considered linked.
-For example, consider 2 Ontology objects: a chicken, and a chicken wing.
-To allow these objects to be linked, a Relation attribute must be created for the chicken or the chicken wing, while setting up the Ontology.
+Only one of the linked objects needs a Relation attribute for the link to be established.
+For example, to relate a chicken and a chicken wing, add a Relation attribute to either object in the Ontology.

-All Relation attributes must be text fields.
-They cannot be radio buttons or checklists.
-Relation attributes can be applied to object labels of any kind, but not classifications.
+Relation attributes must be text fields (they cannot be radio buttons or checklists).
+They can be applied to any object label but not to classifications.

-To create a Relation attribute, enable the Relation feature when creating an attribute during Ontology creation.
-The default name for all Relation attributes is #relation.
+To create a Relation attribute, enable the Relation option when adding an attribute during Ontology setup.
+By default, it is named #relation.

 Objects are linked in the Label Editor during annotation, not during Ontology creation.